-The Everest View Trek usually starts with a short and scenic flight from Kathmandu to Lukla, a small town in the Everest region.
-From Lukla, the trek follows a well-marked trail through picturesque Sherpa villages, lush forests, and across suspension bridges over roaring rivers.
-The route passes through Namche Bazaar, the gateway to Everest, where trekkers often take a rest day for acclimatization.
+The Mount Everest View Trek usually begins with a short and scenic flight from Kathmandu to Lukla, a small town in the Everest region.
+From Lukla, the trek follows a well-signposted path through picturesque Sherpa villages, lush forests, and across suspension bridges over roaring rivers.
+The route passes through Namche Bazaar, the gateway to Everest, where trekkers often take a rest day to acclimatize.

-From Namche Bazaar, trekkers can go to Everest View Hotel - a luxury hotel in the Everest region.
-The trail to Tengboche follows the contour from Namche Bazaar and then descents to the Dudh Koshi River before climbing again to Tengboche Monastery.
-After the Tengboche trek goes back to Lukla and ends the trek.
+From Namche Bazaar, trekkers can hike to Everest View Hotel – a luxury hotel in the Everest region.
+The trail to Tengboche follows the contour of Namche Bazaar and then descends to the Dudh Koshi River before ascending to Tengboche Monastery.
+After the Tengboche trek, return to Lukla where the trek ends.
 From Lukla, you will take an early morning flight to Kathmandu.

 Day 01: Arrive in Kathmandu